 CANCELED • REFUNDS VIA POINT OF PURCHASECanceled

-This performance, originally scheduled for October 8th & rescheduled to October 24th, has been canceled.
+This performance, originally scheduled for August 5th, has been canceled.
 Refunds for all ticket holders can be obtained at the point of purchase.
 There is nothing you need to do.
-Credit card purchases will be refunded over the next few weeks.
-If you paid cash at our box office or have any other questions, contact firstname.lastname@example.org with your name and order number.
+Credit card purchases will be refunded over the next 7 – 10 business days.
+If you have any questions please contact email@example.com with your name and order number.

 Presented by Count Basie Center for the Arts

 The following measures will be in place for the Concerts On The Green concert series: